Stability Shelter

 • Donated items, including clothes, personal toiletries, books, etc.

-Life in transition
+Life in Phase 2

 The goal of the Transition phase is to build on the hard-fought successes of the Recovery phase.
 Residents continue to grow in stability, responsibility, and maturity by living and working interdependently.

 Due to the nature of the Transition phase, nearly all residents work full time.
-However, residents still are required to complete daily chores, engage in regular counseling and classes, and attend chapel as their work schedule permits.

 Payment and Enrollment